hattipjs/hattip/testbed/basic/readme.md

-# HatTip basic integration tests
+# HatTip Basic Integration Tests

-## CI
+## Running

-When the environment variable `CI` equals `true`, `pnpm run ci` will run 3 tests:
+When the environment variable `CI` equals `true`, `pnpm run ci` will all the automatic tests.

-- Node.js with `node-fetch`
-- Node.js with native fetch
-- Miniflare

-## Manual

 When the environment variable `CI` does not equal `true`, `pnpm run ci` will run its tests on an already running server.
 You can set the server address by setting the environment variable `TEST_HOST` which defaults to `http://localhost:3000`.

+TODO: Tests except the first three are currently run manually.
+Find a way to run them automatically.

 ## Status